Why Is My Christmas Tree Not Drinking Water? 4 Common Reasons and What You Can Do to Save Your Festive Foliage

 Tamara Hogan, plant expert at Fast Growing Trees, says, "If you get your Christmas tree and the store didn't freshly cut its base before you took it home, cut some off of it yourself.
 This reopens the cells for the tree to take up water."

 Using a handheld saw like the fiskars handsaw for fresh wood from Amazon and a tape measure, cut 3 to 4 inches off of the base of your Christmas tree by sawing in a backwards and forward motion.
-Placing a tarp underneath your tree can be useful, too, to help collect sawdust and make sure your tree doesn't gather dirt on its needles.
+Placing a tarp underneath your tree can be useful, too, to help collect sawdust and make sure your tree doesn't gather dirt from the ground on its needles.
 Amazon's Xpose safety multipurpose protective green poly tarp will do the trick.

 "Even if you have had the tree at home for some time and haven’t put it in water yet, trimming that base will allow for the callused closed-off bottom to reopen," says Tamara, so it isn't too late to remedy this problem.